rblake1010/portfolio-devtips-next/README.md

 jekyll-gulp-sass-browser-sync
 =============================

-A starter project including full setup for Jekyll, GulpJS, SASS, AutoPrefixer &amp; BrowserSync
+A starter project including full setup for Jekyll, GulpJS, SASS, AutoPrefixer &amp; BrowserSync-Test

 Here's a 1.5min [screencast](http://quick.as/pvrslgx) showing what you get.